Thinking of transferring to OR from Fond du Lac Tribal and Community College?

 All students who enroll at Fond du Lac Tribal and Community College are eligible to complete the Minnesota Transfer Curriculum.
 Students who seek the Associate of Arts degree must complete the full Minnesota Transfer Curriculum.
 Students who seek the Associate of Science or Associate of Applied Science degree must complete portions of the Minnesota Transfer Curriculum as specified by their program planners.

-Transfer from a Minnesota State Colleges and Universities Institution
+Transfer from a Minnesota State Institution

 Transfer from the University of Minnesota

 When the University of Minnesota has determined that the entire Minnesota Transfer Curriculum has been completed by a student, the entire Minnesota Transfer Curriculum shall be accepted as complete for that student at Fond du Lac Tribal and Community College.
 If the student has not completed the entire Minnesota Transfer Curriculum at the University of Minnesota, Fond du Lac Tribal and Community College will determine how each course meets Minnesota Transfer Curriculum requirements for that student.
-If evidence is presented that another Minnesota State Colleges and Universities institution has assigned a University of Minnesota course to a goal area, Fond du Lac Tribal and Community College will accept the course as meeting the same goal area competencies for that student.
+If evidence is presented that another Minnesota State institution has assigned a University of Minnesota course to a goal area, Fond du Lac Tribal and Community College will accept the course as meeting the same goal area competencies for that student.

 Transfer from Other Institutions

 For course credits accepted in transfer from a regionally accredited institution, Fond du Lac Tribal and Community College will determine how each course meets Minnesota Transfer Curriculum requirements.
-If evidence is presented that another Minnesota State Colleges and Universities institution has assigned an accredited institution’s course to a goal area, Fond du Lac Tribal and Community College will accept the course as meeting the same goal area competencies for that student.
-If evidence is presented that another Minnesota State Colleges and Universities institution has assigned a non-accredited institution’s course to a goal area, Fond du Lac Tribal and Community College will NOT accept the course as meeting goal area competencies.
+If evidence is presented that another Minnesota State institution has assigned an accredited institution’s course to a goal area, Fond du Lac Tribal and Community College will accept the course as meeting the same goal area competencies for that student.
+If evidence is presented that another Minnesota State institution has assigned a non-accredited institution’s course to a goal area, Fond du Lac Tribal and Community College will NOT accept the course as meeting goal area competencies.

 Students with courses from non-regionally accredited institutions must demonstrate learning outcomes by choosing from Fond du Lac Tribal and Community College’s Credit by Examination policy or completing the petition process.

 Fond du Lac Tribal and Community College will accept Minnesota Transfer Curriculum courses, completed goals areas, and the entire Minnesota Transfer Curriculum with the passing grades earned at the sending system college or university.
-Compliance with this Minnesota State Colleges and Universities policy means that Fond du Lac Tribal and Community College will accept D grades in Minnesota Transfer Curriculum-assigned courses only, effective for students enrolling in Spring Semester 2008 and beyond.
+Compliance with this Minnesota State policy means that Fond du Lac Tribal and Community College will accept D grades in Minnesota Transfer Curriculum-assigned courses only, effective for students enrolling in Spring Semester 2008 and beyond.

 A 2.0 Minnesota Transfer Curriculum grade point average that includes all transfer course grades as well as Fond du Lac Tribal and Community College course grades is required for recognition of a student’s completion of the entire Minnesota Transfer Curriculum with or without completing an associate degree.
 This grade point average calculation will be made in the general education requirement section of a student’s degree audit.